CHTC/chtc-website-source/conda-installation.md

 > (If you are using an `environment.yml` file as described
 > [later](#specifying-exact-dependency-versions), you should instead create
 > the environment from your `environment.yml` file.
+If you don’t have an
+> `environment.yml` file to work with, follow the install instructions in this
-We recommend switching to
+> section.
+We recommend switching to the `environment.yml` method of creating
-> that method of creating environments once you understand the basic method.)
+> environments once you understand the "manual" method presented here.)

 Make sure that you've activated the base Miniconda environment if you haven't already.
 Your prompt should look like this: